andrejsharapov/vue-box-shadows/README.md

 ## Examples

 View the entire collection of shadows on the [site][collection].
+An example of using the [v0.0.1](https://github.com/andrejsharapov/vue-box-shadows/discussions/7#discussioncomment-3175104) directive on [CodeSandbox][codesandbox-01].
-View an example of using the directive on [CodeSandbox][codesandbox]. :green_circle:
+An example of using the v0.0.2 directive on [CodeSandbox][codesandbox-02] :green_circle:

 ### Browser compatibility